abhishekguha95/auth_project/README.md

-# JWT Project
+# Auth Project
-## A simple project to understand jwt creation and verification for authentication.
+## Repo for learning and implementing authentication techniques.